 - My Account

 *Bell Hooks was born on this date in 1952.
-She is a Black author, Black feminist and social critic.
+She is a Black author, Black feminist, and social critic.

 Born Gloria Watkins in Hopkinsville, Kentucky, she uses the name bell hooks (spelled without capitals) to honor her mother and grandmother.
-In 1973, she graduated Stanford University, followed by a degree from University of Wisconsin in 1976 and her Ph.D. from the University of California, Santa Cruz in 1983.
+In 1973, she graduated from Stanford University, followed by a degree from the University of Wisconsin in 1976 and her Ph.D. from the University of California, Santa Cruz in 1983.

 Her many writings include: Ain't I a woman: Black women and feminism, 1981.
 Feminist theory from margin to center, 1984.
 Talking back: thinking feminist, thinking black, 1989.
 Yearning: race, gender, and cultural politics, 1990. with Cornel West.
 Breaking bread: insurgent Black intellectual life, 1991.
-Black looks: race and representation, 1992.
+Black Looks: race and representation, 1992.
 Sisters of the yam: black women and self-recovery, 1993.
 Teaching to transgress: education as the practice of freedom, 1994.
 Outlaw culture: resisting representations, 1994.
 Art on my mind: visual politics, 1995.
 Killing rage: ending racism, 1995.
-Bone Black: memories of girlhood, 1996.
+Bone Black: Memories of girlhood, 1996.
 Reel to real: race, sex, and class at the movies, 1996.
-Wounds of passion: a writing life, 1997. with Christopher Raschka.
+Wounds of Passion: a writing life, 1997. with Christopher Raschka.
 Happy to be nappy, 1999.
 Remembered rapture: the writer at work, 1999.
 Feminism Is for Everybody: Passionate Politics, 2000.
 Where We Stand: Class Matters, 2000.
 Salvation: Black People and Love, and All About Love: New Visions, 2001.
 Be Boy Buzz, 2002 and Communion: The Female Search for Love, 2002.
 Rock My Soul: Black People and Self-Esteem, 2002.
 We Real Cool: Black Men and Masculinity, 2003.